memfault/interrupt/_drafts/instruction-tracing-mtb-m33.md

 ---
-title: "Cortex-M33 Instruction Tracing Without a Debugger"
+title: "ARM Cortex-M33 Instruction Tracing Without a Debugger"
 description: "A step by step guide on how to configure and leverage the Cortex M33 Micro Trace Buffer (MTB) for instruction tracing using Dialog Semiconductor's DA14695 MCU"
 tag: [cortex-m]
 author: chris
 ---

 In a previous post, we talked about debugging memory corruption issues by making use of [watchpoints]({% post_url 2020-09-16-cortex-m-watchpoints %}).
-You may recall in that post we had to _reproduce_ the failure so we could halt the core with a watchpoint installed and debug when it happened.
+You may recall in that post we had to _reproduce_ the failure so we could halt the core with a watchpoint installed in order to debug what happened.

 But what if an issue is hard to reproduce or the device isn't at your desk?
-In these scenarios, the execution history (instruction trace) can be invaluable for root causing this class of problem.
+In these scenarios, the execution history (instruction trace) can be invaluable for root causing the underlying issue.

 <!-- excerpt start -->